The Oh, Hello Show: Broadway

 Kroll and Mulaney began a 15-week staging of the show on Broadway at the Lyceum Theater, starting on September 23, 2016, in previews and on October 10 officially.
 The show closed on January 22, 2017.
 The show received positive reviews overall.
 Ben Brantley of The New York Times helped launch the show's success by giving it an unexpected rave review during its off-Broadway run.
 Entertainment Weekly called it "full of genuine laughs", but also "surprisingly unambitious, with no real story, no attempt to welcome new audiences, no truly great comic moments.
 It's a sketch, drawn out", giving it a "B".
 Marilyn Stasio of Variety wrote that "Their pre-established fan base from Comedy Central, alt-comedy clubs and obscure videos should go for this sloppy, silly, occasionally inspired, extended version of their comic shtick as two affected Upper West Side geezers named Gil Faizon and George St. Geegland — but Oh, Hello on Broadway might not be the show to win over new enthusiasts."
+The show mocks multiple aspects of live theatre that Kroll and Mulaney personally dislike, like fake smoking and one-sided phone calls.